riru12/ichika/README.md

 ```
 npm run dev
 ```
+Note: Steps 1-2 are taken from [svelte-cloudinary](https://github.com/cloudinary-community/svelte-cloudinary)'s Installation guide:

-Note: This project is still in development.
+This project is still in development.
 Scripts are currently configured to request from a a back-end on local port `3000`. **View the back-end repository [here](https://github.com/riru12/ichika-backend).**